EFTEC/CliOne/README.md

 * The screen size width is -1 column less in older version of Windows.
 C'mon, Microsoft!

 ## Changelog
+* 1.12 (2022-02-26)
+  * CliOne:
+    * added a memory stream
+    * set the default stream
+    * set the current stream to use stdout,stderr or memory (stdin is not used for in)
+    * added a new parameter type "command" that it is equals than first but it ignores the name and considers the position.
+    * added the method showHelp()
+    * added the method makeBigWords()
+    * added fontZnaki()
+    * added fontaatr()
+      * both fonts use a lot of space in code but they are only an array of bits, so they use only 2KB.
+    * new method alignLinesVertically()
+    * new method maxWidth()
+    * renamed field cmdMode to noANSI
+    * method initialEndStyle()
+  * CliOneParam:
+    * Added a field related.
 * 1.11 (2022-02-22)
   * Added supports for STDIN, STDOUT, and STDERR.
 * 1.10 (2022-02-21)